tylerharter/cs301-projects/spring19/p5/README.md

 ```
 You tried 3 questions and got 2 right.
 ```
-(with the correct numbers of right and wrong).
+Display the correct numbers of right and wrong.